freedomfury/documents/projects/solutions/lxd-cloud-init.md

       ```
       > LXD has a predefined alias `shell` that allows users to attach to the running instance as root.

-   1. Cloud logging is very verbose intentionally.
-You'll most likely search for Python stack traces in the logs.
+   1. Cloud logging is intentionally very verbose.
+You'll most likely search the logs for Python stack traces.
       ```
       # /var/log/cloud-init.log